microsoft/dotnet-framework-docker/documentation/guiding-principles.md

     1. If support for a new version of Windows is added for a particular .NET Framework version, then support will be added across all `runtime`, `aspnet`, `wcf`, and `sdk` image variants.
     1. If a new component is added, it should be available across all supported OS versions.

 1. Windows Server Core is the only Windows SKU supported by the official .NET Framework images.
 Windows Server Core is the best Windows SKU to run .NET Framework apps from a performance perspective.
 Windows Server Core doesn't have support for every scenario.
-For these cases, it is expected that consumers will need to manage their own custom .NET Framework images based on the [Windows](https://hub.docker.com/r/microsoft/windows) base image.
+For these cases, it is expected that consumers will need to manage their own custom .NET Framework images based on the [Windows](https://mcr.microsoft.com/en-us/product/windows/about) base image.

 ## Image Tagging

-The .NET Framework image tags strive to align with the tagging practices utilized by the [Official Images on Docker Hub](https://hub.docker.com/search?q=&type=image&image_filter=official).
-The [Supported Tags](supported-tags.md) document describe this in detail.
+See the [supported tags](supported-tags.md) for the tagging practices and policies used by the .NET team.

 ## Engineering